Sub-desk · Free for students

 Daily usage limits

 Best for very long papers and for asking nuanced questions about specific sections.
-Not a one-click tool - you need to prompt it.
+Not a one-click tool.
 Results are excellent.

 NotebookLM

 "The paper tests whether chain-of-thought prompting helps all model sizes.
 Key finding: only works for models over 100B parameters.
-Below that, it does not help and may reduce accuracy on some tasks.
-Limitation: tested on specific benchmarks that may not generalize.
-[Source: Abstract, Introduction]"
+Below that, it does not help and may reduce accuracy on some tasks."

 QuillBot free

 "This research investigates chain-of-thought reasoning in large language models.
-The authors find that performance improvements from this technique depend on model size, with smaller models not benefiting significantly from the approach."
+The authors find that performance improvements depend on model size, with smaller models not benefiting significantly."

 Scribbr free

 "Chain-of-thought prompting improves LLM performance but only in large models (100B+ parameters).
-For smaller models, the technique provides no benefit and can be counterproductive.
-The study uses benchmark evaluations that may not apply universally."
+For smaller models, the technique provides no benefit and can be counterproductive."

-Using AI to summarize a paper you are reading for background research is generally not academic dishonesty - it is similar to reading an abstract.
+Using AI to summarize a paper you are reading for background research is generally not academic dishonesty: it is similar to reading an abstract.
 The key principles: always cite the original paper in your work, not the AI summary; do not include AI-generated text in your submissions without disclosure; do not treat the AI summary as sufficient to claim you have read and understood the paper for empirical claims.
-Most universities updated their AI policies in 2025-2026 - check your institution's current policy for specific rules.
+Most universities updated their AI policies in 2025 to 2026; check your institution's current policy.

 NotebookLM is the best completely free PDF summarizer for students with a Google account.
 Upload up to 50 papers per notebook, ask questions about individual papers or across multiple papers simultaneously, and generate audio overviews for listening while studying.
 Scribbr's online summarizer is also free and requires no account.
 For students without a Google account, QuillBot's free tier covers papers under 1,200 words, and Claude.ai's free tier handles longer documents well.